The Best Burr Coffee Grinder For You In 2019 Is Below...

 Grind quality and consistency?
-Grinding at 450 RPMS with commercial grade 40mm burrs allows the Virtuoso to deliver very consistent grounds day after day.
+Grinding at 450 RPMS with commercial quality 40mm burrs allows the Virtuoso to deliver very consistent grounds day after day.

-The Baratza Vario would not be out of place in a coffee shop; yet it was designed for the home.
-This means that you’ll find a Vario in the kitchens of home baristas who are serious about grinding and brewing perfect coffee.
+This fine machine would not be out of place in a coffee shop; yet it was designed for the home.
+This means that you’ll find a grinder like this in the kitchens of home baristas who are serious about grinding and brewing perfect coffee.

 Grind quality and consistency?
-At 1350 RPMs with 54mm flat burrs, the Vario grinds your beans as expertly as a professional roaster would.
+At 1350 RPMs with 54mm flat burrs, you'll be grinding your beans as expertly as a professional roaster would.

 Grind settings and limitations?
-230 repeatable and saveable grind settings means you can brew any style you want.
-From fine to super coarse, the Vario can handle it all.
+230 repeatable and saveable settings means you can brew any style you want.
+From fine to super coarse - you'll handle it all.